Authentication with cookie sessions

 class AuthSession:

-"""Signed session cookie: configuration, codec, issue/clear, and HTTP wiring.
+"""Signed session cookie: configuration, codec, issue/clear, and HTTP wiring."""

 secret: bytes